kubernetes/enhancements/keps/sig-node/5018-dra-adminaccess/README.md

 ### Kube-controller-manager Changes

-In pkg/controller/resourceclaim/controller.go, process `ResourceClaim` in `syncClaim` function to check for the `adminAccess` field and bypass standard allocation checks if `adminAccess: true` and log it for security and traceability.
+In pkg/controller/resourceclaim/controller.go, process `ResourceClaim` in `syncClaim` function to check for the `adminAccess` field and the feature gate enablement to ensure the field can be set.

 // TODO: what part of claim.Status.Allocation should be updated? e.g.
-AdminAccess is part of DeviceRequestAllocationResult but need to set it for each device?
+AdminAccess is part of `DeviceRequestAllocationResult` but need to set it for each device?

 In pkg/controller/resourceclaim/controller.go, process requests in `handleClaim` function to prevent creation of `ResourceClaim` when the `ResourceClaimTemplate`